Saint-Tropez Travel Guide

 - See the greatest polo players at the international Saint-Tropez Polo Club.
 It is held in the first week of July.

 How to arrive at the town

 There are no train stations and airports around town.
-Cars are also not a very good option because of the perpetual traffic jam.
+Cars are also not a very good option because of the perpetual traffic jam, and because many of the most charming streets are not accessible by car.
 Tourists can either travel by bus or by boat.

 - By bus: There is a bus station in Saint-Tropez called the Gare routière de Saint–Tropez located in Place Blanqui.
 It is operated by department transport division Varlib, which employs other companies to operate routes.
 Bus #7601 serve Saint-Tropez from behind Saint- Raphaël’s train station via Sainte-Maxime to the east (almost hourly, 1.5 hours to Saint- Raphaël, 30 minutes to Sainte-Maxime).
 Bus #7801 and #7802 run from Toulon’s train station to the wet (6/day, 2 hours)

 - By boat: Boats make the one-hour trip between Saint-Tropez and Sainte-Maxine run about every hour.
 There are also ferry services connecting to Nice or Cannes.

 - Around Town: Public transport includes mini-buses, scooters, cars, bicycles, and taxis.
 There are also helicopter services and boat trips.
 Also, walking is an obvious choice due to traffic and because of the short distances of the destinations.